mat4med/UCI-HAR-Dataset/CodeBook.md

 ### Processed data

-_italics data is processed in concise steps to minimize the required mainuplation and _italics to obtain a tidy data in small number of steps
+_data is processed in concise steps to minimize the required mainuplation and_ _to obtain a tidy data in small number of steps_

 1. Merge 'train' and 'test' datasets
 	+ 'train/X_train.txt' and 'test/X_test.txt' are merged together, then